willyborankin/os-statistics-collector/README.md

 # Operation system statistics collector

 This project is just small example of using Kafka producer/consumer.
-It takes operation system metrics using and puts them into PostgreSQL database
+It takes operation system metrics and puts them into PostgreSQL database

 Before building the project make sure that you have installed:
 - JDK version >= 11